2-7 September 2015

 Parents' Weekend Chapel Activities

 The chaplains at the Air Force Academy are privileged to minister to the spiritual and moral needs of your cadet.
 Their mission is to provide for and support spiritual and character development through the free exercise of religion and pastoral care.
 To fulfill this critical mission, we offer worship opportunities, religious education, fellowship activities, choirs, retreats and pastoral counseling.

-The Cadet Chapel will be open to visitors from 9:00 a.m. to 5:00 p.m. on weekdays and holidays.
+The Cadet Chapel is open to visitors from 9:00 a.m. to 5:00 p.m. on weekdays and holidays.
 It is closed to visitors on Sunday when services are held (from 9:00 a.m. until 1:00 p.m.) and will open for visitors from 1:00 p.m. until 5:00 p.m.
 Parking for Sunday services is in the Harmon Hall parking lot.

 A number of different worship services will be offered during Parents' Weekend - cadet guests are invited to attend all services.
 See the schedule of events for specific services and times.

 Please contact the Chaplains' Office if you have any questions about Chaplain Services at the Academy or about any of the religious services or activities during Parents' Weekend.

 USAF Academy CO 80840-8280

 The Air Force Academy athletics program is designed to improve overall physical fitness, teach athletic skills and develop leadership qualities such as self-confidence, initiative, teamwork and the ability to handle pressure.
 To achieve its goals, the Academy offers one of the most extensive physical education, intramural sports and intercollegiate athletic programs in the nation.